Dalai Lama: 9th Dalai Lama

 His second Regent Demo Tulku was the biographer of the 8th and 9th Dalai Lamas and though the 9th died at the age of 9, his biography is as lengthy as those of many of the early Dalai Lamas.
-In 1793 under Manchu pressure, Tibet had closed its borders to foreigners,Richardson 1984, p.
-71. but in 1811, a British Sinologist, Thomas Manning became the first Englishman to visit Lhasa.
+In 1793 under Manchu pressure, Tibet had closed its borders to foreigners.
+In 1811, a British Sinologist, Thomas Manning became the first Englishman to visit Lhasa.
 Considered to be 'the first Chinese scholar in Europe' he stayed five months and gave enthusiastic accounts in his journal of his regular meetings with the Ninth Dalai Lama whom he found fascinating: "beautiful, elegant, refined, intelligent, and entirely self-possessed, even at the age of six".
-Three years later in March 1815 the young Lungtok Gyatso caught a severe cold and, leaving the Potala Palace to preside over the Monlam Prayer Festival, he contracted pneumonia from which he soon died.Mullin 2001, p.
-352.
+Three years later in March 1815 the young Lungtok Gyatso caught a severe cold and, leaving the Potala Palace to preside over the Monlam Prayer Festival, he contracted pneumonia from which he soon died.